About

 My PhD project is placed in the Horizon Europe funded project EQUALSTRENGTH which investigates cumulative and structural forms of discrimination, outgroup prejudice and hate crimes against ethnic, racial and religious minorities.
 EQUALSTRENGTH is a consortium of ten instiutions in nine European countries: Belgium, Czechia, Germany, Hungary, Ireland, The Netherlands, Spain, Switzerland, and the United Kingdom.
 More information about EQUALSTRENGTH can be found here.

-Previously I have worked as a research assistant in a project on the role of recrutiment for gender differences in Swedish universities, led by Anna Sandberg and Eva Ranehill.
+Before starting my PhD I worked as a research assistant in a project on the role of recrutiment for gender differences in Swedish universities, led by Anna Sandberg and Eva Ranehill.
 You can read more about that project here.

-You can get in touch via Mastodon or email e.o.stromberg[at]uva.nl
+You can get in touch via bluesky or email e.o.stromberg[at]uva.nl